rwalczyna/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 mcServerInfo.displayRotation.removeDisplayRotationChangeListener(watcherId);
 ```

-From client side you can send request of changin specific feature to server by using `sendRequest()` method.
-Request can be only sent after [enabling specific ability](#server-abilities) on server side.
+From client side you can send request of changing specific feature to server by using `sendRequest()` method.
+Request can be sent only after [enabling specific ability](#server-abilities) on server side.

 ```
 var mcClient = tizen.mediacontroller.getClient();